Baidu: Baidu search advertising and the death of Wei Zexi

-Commercialization of Tieba
+Commercialization of Baidu Tieba

-Baidu sold the hemophilia online community, one of the communities of Tieba, to unqualified hospitals.
-In January 2016, Baidu announced that it will stop selling all of its illness-related Tieba.
-On 12 January, Baidu officially announced to the public that all Baidu Tieba for all types of diseases will completely stop commercial cooperation and will only be open to authoritative public welfare organizations.
-In response to Baidu's decision, Lin Jinlong, president of the Hunan Medical and Health Industry Association, said that private hospitals have entered a period of industry transformation and upgrading, and are neither dependent on posting bar ads nor counting on competitive rankings anymore, so Baidu's decision will not have a negative impact on the industry.
+Despite the popularity of Baidu Tieba, for a long time up until 2014 Baidu Tieba was not profitable to operate for Baidu, resulting in Baidu searching for ways to increase revenue from the platform.
+In 2015-2016, Baidu Tieba came under major controversy for Baidu's practice, which began in 2014, of selling moderator rights to individual forums without the consent of users or the original moderators.
+In January 2016, it was reported that a forum dedicated to the disease haemophilia was sold by Baidu to a hospital, which removed the original moderation team, and used the forum to post advertising, removing posts complaining about the change.
+Later that year, Baidu pledged to stop selling the moderation rights to forums.
+Sixth Tone wrote that selling off the moderation rights for individual forums made relatively little revenue for Baidu and resulted in many boards becoming "advertising spaces for commercial ventures".
+In 2015, the moderation rights to the Tieba forum dedicated to the video game Minecraft was sold off to a similar mobile clone, "Our World", causing significant controversy.
+A similar incident occurred the same year when the Tieba forum of the video game Kantai Collection was sold to a company that operated an illegal pirate version of the game in China, again resulting in major controversy.

 DO Global subsidiary ad-fraud in downloaded apps

 On 20 April 2019, it was reported that several applications for Android devices developed by the subsidiary company, DO Global (formerly DU Group), were surreptitiously running revenue enhancing background programs on user devices since at least 2016.
 These programs, part of six known applications developed by the company, and downloaded hundreds of millions times, were clicking on internet ads – even when the devices were idle, and unbeknownst to end users, to increase revenue generated by "clicks".
 Just one of the apps, all of which were available on Google Play Store, had been downloaded 50 million times alone and carried a user rating of 4.5 stars by tens of thousands.

 Google banned DO Global and more than 100 of its apps from the Google Play Store on 26 April 2019.
 DO Global was also banned from Google's AdMob Network.
 Apps from another developer, ES Global, including the ES File Explorer, that were owned by DO Global were banned from the Play Store and the account was suspended.